Mt. Sterling Essex: History

 Mt.
 Sterling, Kentucky has not hosted another minor league team.

 The ballpark

 The Mt.
-Sterling Essex teams were noted to have played home minor league games at the Montgomery County Fairgrounds in 1922 and 1923.
+Sterling Essex teams hosted home minor league games at the Montgomery County Fairgrounds in 1922 and 1923.
 The ballpark had a small grandstand and was located near the racetrack.
 Today, the fairgrounds are still in use as home to the annual Montgomery County Fair.
-The Montgomery County Fairgrounds are located on U.S route 60, Mt.
+The Montgomery County Fairgrounds are located on U.S. Route 60, Mt.
 Sterling, Kentucky.